Poems About Life: Homepage

 and the cycles of the moon in the night sky.

-Unfortunately, I don't know for certain
+Unfortunately, I can't tell you for certain

-if that's really what I'm trying to say,
+if that's really what I'm trying to say

-because I’ve forgotten a lot of the details
+because I’ve forgotten most of the details.

 After the first 10,000 years, things get a little fuzzy.